-Do not submit tables as photographs or scanned documents.
+Please do not submit tables as photographs or scanned documents.
+They must be provided in word of excel sheets.
 Number tables consecutively in the order of their first citation in the text and supply a brief title for each.
 The tables should be typed on separate sheets.
 Place explanatory details as footnotes.
 Give each column a short or abbreviated heading.

 Unless indicated otherwise, galley proofs will be sent to the first-named author and should be returned within 48 hours of receipt.

 Reprints may be purchased.
 Order for supply of reprints may be sent while returning the galley proofs after corrections.
-No reprint/s will be supplied free of charge.
 Reprint Order Form and Price List will be sent with the galley proofs.

 Generally, submitted manuscripts are sent to two subject expert referees from our panel.
 The contributor’s may submit names of three qualified and competent reviewers who have had experience in the subject of the submitted manuscript, but are not associated with the same institution(s) as the contributors nor have published manuscripts with the contributors in the recent past.